You cannot copy content of this website, your IP is being recorded

 Many patients with swallowing disorders experience chronic coughing.
 Coughing is a generalized reaction to stimuli, typically coming from the pharynx or larynx.

-There’s a time association between coughing and swallowing, and when you cough is a major clue.
+There’s a time association between coughing and swallowing, and when you cough serves as a major clue.
 Coughing during or right after swallowing is a symptom that is highly suggestive of a swallowing issue.

 If you have a swallowing disorder, you might feel as if food is stuck in your throat or have a sensation that there’s a lump in your throat.
 Some patients even describe the sensation as choking.

-You may have this sensation even when you aren’t eating or feel it primarily when you first start the swallowing process.
+You may have this sensation even when you aren’t eating, or you may feel it primarily when you first start the swallowing process.
 The lump sensation may cause difficulty swallowing, and it may take several tries to get food down.

 Food coming back up the food pipe